adamsoliman/adamsoliman.github.io/_pages/research.md

 ## Work in Progress

-* **Better Stealing than Dealing?
-The Effects of Felony Theft Thresholds** (with Steve Billings, Mike Makowsky, and Kevin Schnepel)
 * **Legal Trade Routes and Illicit Drug Trafficking** (with Gianmarco Danielle and Juan Vargas)
 * **Neighborhood Crime and Victimization** (with Steve Billings, Eric Chyn, and Gerard Domenech Arumi)